 I do not offer electronic cancellation of subscriptions, is that acceptable?

 Unfortunately no, you need to build an online or SMS way for your customers to cancel their subscription.
 If you are a Stripe Billing user, see "I'm a Stripe Billing user, do these changes apply to me?" below.
-We will soon have available a self-serve portal for Billing.
+You can also use the customer portal to provide customers the ability to cancel their subscription.

 Does the timing of the trial expiration email and the initial confirmation matter?